 Odor control is important when it comes to a diaper pail and this product has effective triple odor control.
 Not only are there rubber seals to help contain the smell, the plastic of the product also resists odors and scratches.

 Safety is also an important concern and this pail has multiple child locks to help maximize safety.
 Not only does the opening lid have a lock, but the access door at the bottom is also childproof.
+The locking cover is good to lock open to get the cloth diapers out.

 If you have a little one who is a bit more adventurous, a diaper pail with enhanced child safety measures might be a good option for you.